NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 - Who is visible?
 - Who is hiding?

-*Because who is hiding is often more important than who is seen.*
+*Because the hidden tells more than the seen - some exception.*

 **BLOODHOUND — CHECKs**

 **Bloodhound Checks what Eagle Maps**

-*Because what you see isn't always what's true.*
+*Because what is seen isn't always what's true.*

 - What do they say?
 What do I say?
 - What do they do?
 What do I do?